 Table 29 in Appendix B provides industry establishment detail at the COG level.
-Four of New Mexico's COG regions experienced the greatest number of new establishments in construction, following trends at the state level in construction employment growth.
+Four of New Mexico's COG regions experienced the greatest number of new establishments in professional and scientific services.
 When accounting for those industries that experienced the fastest rate of new establishment creation, however, most COGs experienced a rapid increase in the number of establishments in arts, entertainment, & recreation as well as real estate & rental & leasing.